Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Braitling shows that there are 14 active transport stops currently operating.
-These stops offer a mix of bus services, with two individual routes providing a total of 49 weekly passenger trips.
-The accessibility to these transport services is rated as good, with residents typically located approximately 210 meters from the nearest stop.
+The analysis of public transport in Braitling shows that there are currently 14 operational transport stops.
+These stops offer a variety of bus services, with two individual routes providing a total of 49 weekly passenger trips.
+The accessibility of these services is rated as good, with residents typically located approximately 210 meters away from the nearest stop.

-On average, service frequency across all routes is around seven trips per day, which equates to roughly three weekly trips per individual stop.
+On average, there are seven trips per day across all routes, which equates to roughly three weekly trips per individual stop.

 Frequently Asked Questions - Transport